-trends prior Population to the first systematic aerial surveys in the early 1970s were reconstructed from historic records of sea lions sightings and kills.
+Population trends prior to the first systematic aerial surveys in the early 1970s were reconstructed from historic records of sea lions sightings and kills.
 Most of these records are for rookeries, and thus insufficient for examining trends in total abundance.
-However, surveys conducted between 1971-2002, during which period abundance doubled, indicated that a relatively constant proportion (60%) of the population occurred on rookeries. suggests that numbers on rookeries may provide a good index of total abundance.
+However, surveys conducted between 1971-2006, during which period abundance doubled, indicated that a relatively constant proportion (mean 61%; range 51-67%) of the population occurred on rookeries.
+This suggests that numbers on rookeries provide a good index of total abundance.

 Considerable judgment had to be used in interpreting the historic sighting and kill records.
 In some cases, counts may have been influenced by disturbances associated with control programs and harvests, which could have displaced animals from the site, or disturbances in adjacent areas that may have driven animals to the site.
 Some of the counts seem to have been made precisely, while we suspect others were ballpark estimates.
 Some of the counts were made at sub-optimal times, although in these cases it was sometimes possible to apply crude adjustments based what we know about the chronology of pupping and the arrival schedule of animals on rookeries.
-The subjectivity involved in the interprettation precludes any formal statistical analysis of historic population trends.
+The subjectivity involved in the interpretation precludes any formal statistical analysis of historic population trends.